Subscribe & Save 5% on hundreds of items!

 Swisher Sweets First Time: The Complete Beginner’s Guide to Flavors and Use

 Staring at a wall of 30 different foil pouches is enough to make any newcomer hesitate.
-You want that legendary smooth finish during your swisher sweets first time, but you don't want to end up with a flavor that's too intense or a style that doesn't fit your plans.
+You want that legendary smooth finish during your Swisher Sweets first time. but you don't want to end up with a flavor that's too intense or a style that doesn't fit your plans.

 It's natural to feel a bit lost with so many options, but finding your favorite shouldn't be a guessing game.
 We'll show you exactly how to sort through the massive selection of cigarillos and wood tips to ensure your first experience is nothing short of premium.